NealKapadia/summarizer/README.md

 This new dataset release provides an efficient means of reaching performance on-par with using larger slices of our data, while only including ~500k GPT-4 completions.

-HF Leaderboard evals place this model as TBD
+HF Leaderboard evals place this model as near parity with our recent [MistralOrca](https://huggingface.co/Open-Orca/Mistral-7B-OpenOrca) release, which was the #1 model at release time recently.

 Codename: "*MistralSlimOrca*"